-Priest Da Nomad aka Mr. Moov Sumthin, is one of the pioneers of independent DC Hip Hop and the U street arts scene in the 1990s.
+Priest Da Nomad, is one of the pioneers of independent DC Hip Hop and the re-emergence of the U street arts scene in the 1990s.
 He first started publicly performing and rocking college parties in 1992 in DC clubs such as the Ritz, Kilimanjaro, and the Mirage, when DJs recognizing his skills started putting him on the mic in DJ booths at the height of parties!
 Through a then mutual manager LaMont “Monte” Wanzer, Priest battled and then got under the wing of Hip Hop icon Bizmarkie for a few years, kicking off what would be a life long relationship until Biz’s death in 2021.
-Priest Da Nomad was one of the first indie artists from DC to press up and release 12inch vinyl singles and receive mix show radio air play without being signed to a major record label.
-Priest made a lot of noise throughout DC as a solo artist and as a member of the Freestyle Union arts organization.
-They were dedicated to the art of freestyle and improvisational rhyming, performing up and down the east coast.
+Priest Da Nomad was one of the first indie artists from DC to press up and release his own 12inch vinyl singles and receive mainstream mix show radio air play, without being signed to a major record label at that time.
+Priest made a lot of noise as a solo artist and as a member of the Freestyle Union arts organization, dedicated to elevating the art of freestyle and improvisational rhyming up and down the east coast.
 He was also at the forefront of the hip hop theatre movement as a member of the hip hop theatre play “Rhyme Deferred” along with now legendary actor Chadwick Boseman and Apollo Theatre Director Kamilah Forbes.
-Priest released a number of singles and projects throughout the span of 3 decades with numerous accolades in local press, hip hop magazines and online blogs.
-He has been written up in publications such as the Source, Billboard magazine, Sister to Sister, Rap Pages, Blaze, Washington Post, Washington Times, and Washington City Paper articles, including a cover story by now national best selling author Tanehisi Coates.
+Priest released a number of singles and projects throughout the span of 3 decades with numerous accolades in local press, hip hop magazines and blogs.
+He has been written up in publications such as the Source, Billboard magazine, Sister to Sister, Rap Pages, Blaze, Washington Post, Washington Times, and numerous Washington City Paper articles, including a cover story by now national best selling author Tanehisi Coates.
 Priest was also the subject of a book “Hip Hop as Performance and Ritual” by ethnomusicologist Dr. William E. Smith, which dealt with jazz and hip hop improvisation links to Africa.